stephanief3005/sep10-freedem-project/blog/entry02.md

 Ok, so the skills I've learned working on this blog are time management and authenticity.
 Ok, first let's talk about time management.
 So I developed this skill when I was researching software and hardware technologies.
 I was focusing on researching stuff in the dental field that wasn't really important, like electric tooth cleaners and common stuff, but what I needed to focus on was about **technologies** that people did not know.
 Which is the problem I'm going to build towards that solution.
 So I learned that first I should prioritize and focus on what's important and get it done.
 And then, in my free time, I can check the low priorities!
 Now let's get into authenticity.
 During my research on Google, I saw these websites that weren't clearly answering my search.
 I was looking for when I wrote it.
 What was frustrating was that it was hard to tell if they were legit or not.
 So what I did was I checked if they were verified clinics and organizations, and that's how I got to collecting my information more confidently.

 # Summary
 So now, overall, I'm more confident and excited about learning about my topic than in the past.
-Since I love learning about topics in a deep way that I can be able to show or teach to someone, and thanks to the skills I also developed during this process.
+Since I love learning about topics in a deep way that I can show or teach to someone, and thanks to the skills I also developed during this process.
 So I really am 100% looking forward to this!

 [Previous](entry01.md) | [Next](entry03.md)